circlewithamole/h/README.md

 # hheyhsyeh

-You might have seen this guy on Pony Town, doing whatever he wants, and wondered what he’s up to.
-He seems carefree, but could he be plotting something?
-Well, Igot you covered buddy pal buddy. sooo uh
+YOU might have seen this guy on Pony Town, doing whatever he wants, and wondered what he’s up to.
+He seems carefree, but did you know that he could be plotting something?
+Well, I got you covered, buddy pal buddy! uh
 I forgot sorry.